haskell/cabal/Cabal/doc/installing-packages.markdown

     Do not check for dependencies required only by the test suites.
 It will not be possible to invoke the `test` command without reconfiguring the package.

+`--enable-coverage`
+:   Build libraries and executables (including test suites) with Haskell
+    Program Coverage enabled.
+Running the test suites will automatically generate coverage reports with HPC.

+`--disable-coverage`
+:   (default) Do not enable Haskell Program Coverage.

 ### Miscellaneous options ##

 `--user`